FluxML/Flux.jl/README.md

 Perceptron(in, out) = Perceptron(Dense(in, out))
 ```

 This defines a simple perceptron layer which we can use in the same way as `Dense` above.
-We can draw arbitrary graphs, including those with splits, combines or recurrences, in a fully declarative way:
+We can draw arbitrary graphs, including those with splits, combines or recurrences, in a fully declarative way [this API is a WIP]:

 ```julia
 @net type SimpleRecurrent